Layne Riggs: 2023

 On December 12, 2022, Stewart Friesen stated on SiriusXM NASCAR Radio that Riggs would return to his team for another part-time schedule in 2023.
 Friesen also stated that if Layne can find full sponsorship, he would most likely run full-time in the 62 truck.
 However, sponsorship for a full-time season was not found.
 On March 15, 2023, Tricon Garage announced that Riggs would drive their No. 1 truck in the race at Atlanta.
 Riggs also drove the No. 02 truck for Young's Motorsports in the race at Nashville.
 On July 27, it was announced that Riggs would drive the No. 7 truck for Spire Motorsports at the Lucas Oil Indianapolis Raceway Park in August.
 Riggs would qualify twelfth and run inside the top-ten for the entire race, and ultimately scored his best-career finish of third.

 Riggs' No. 38 truck at Las Vegas Motor Speedway in 2024.

-Front Row Motorsports (2024–present)
+2024

 On December 14, 2023, it was announced that Riggs had signed a multi-year deal with Front Row Motorsports to drive the No. 38 truck full-time starting in 2024.
 Riggs started the 2024 season with a 33rd place DNF at Daytona.
 A week later, he finished 24th at Atlanta, but was disqualified after a post-race inspection revealed improperly installed windshield fasteners.
 Despite failing to make the playoffs, Riggs scored his first two career wins at Milwaukee and Bristol and also had seven top-fives and ten top-ten finishes, and had an average finish of 16.6.
 He finished 11th in points and won Rookie of the Year honors.